egoist/vue-mugen-scroll/README.md

 Type: `boolean`<br>
 Default: `true`

-Add an addtional condition to check if it should invoke the handler function, for example you don't want it to be invoked again as it's loading.
+Add an additional condition to check if it should invoke the handler function, for example you don't want it to be invoked again as it's loading.

 #### threshold